 Art.
 88(2), second sentence, EPC provides that, where appropriate, multiple priorities may be claimed for any one claim.

-In T 828/93 (see point 4.2 above) the board confirmed that, because of the legal situation explained above, the possibility mentioned in Art.
+In T 828/93 (see in this chapter II.D.5.2) the board confirmed that, because of the legal situation explained above, the possibility mentioned in Art.
 88(2) EPC 1973 of multiple priorities for any one patent claim related only to instances where, unlike in the case at issue, the claim contained alternatives and could therefore be split into several subject-matters.
 See also G 2/98 below.

 In T 620/94 it became apparent that the granted claim 1 covered two alternatives A and B of the invention.
 Only alternative B was disclosed in the priority document; alternative A was contained only in the subsequent European application.
 Prior art published during the priority interval rendered obvious alternative A. The patent could thus only be maintained in amended form, i.e. limited to alternative B.